How do I become a member?

 How do we rejoin after we cancelled our membership?

-Organizations can rejoin the Volunteer Centre at any time.
+Organizations can rejoin the People and Information Network (PIN) at any time.
 Please contact Membership Services to rejoin at 519-822-0912 ext 229.
 The full membership cost of $193 will be invoiced unless the organization has not been a member for more than 2 years, in which case the prorated membership fees will be applied.

 What is the Best Practices in Volunteer Screening Program?

-The Volunteer Centre, Guelph Police Service and the City of Guelph have worked in partnership to find a way to defer costs associated with Police Records Checks (PRCs) for volunteers.
+The People and Information Network (PIN), Guelph Police Service and the City of Guelph have worked in partnership to find a way to defer costs associated with Police Records Checks (PRCs) for volunteers.
 The program allows volunteers to obtain free PRCs if they are working with vulnerable individuals (i.e. minors, children, seniors and persons with disabilities).

 How does the Best Practices in Volunteer Screening Program work?

-Volunteer Centre staff will work with member organizations in Guelph to ensure appropriate volunteer screening policies and procedures are in place, that volunteer position descriptions are well defined and indicate the necessity for a PRC.
+People and Information Network (PIN) staff will work with member organizations in Guelph to ensure appropriate volunteer screening policies and procedures are in place, volunteer position descriptions are well defined and indicate the necessity for a PRC.
 An authorization number for approved volunteer positions will be provided after a successful application has been made.
 The Guelph Police Service will not charge any fees for conducting the PRC when an authorization number is presented.
 Read our FACT sheet to find out more details on the complete process.

 How long will it take to get an authorization number for approved positions?